LLBlumire/readingtransmovement.co.uk/src/events/2023-02-18_brianna-vigil.md

 all that met her.
 Beautiful, witty, hilarious, strong, and fearless.
 She was bullied and attacked for years because of her gender identity.
 Her school, and others in a position of power, did nothing to resolve the bullying.
-She was murdered in a targetted attack by two teens of a similar age on the 11th of February, 2023.
+She was murdered in a targeted attack by two teens of a similar age on the 11th of February, 2023.

 </section>